acoustic-content-samples/sample-custom-workflows-using-webhooks/email-notification/README.md

 - The first step catches the webhook.
 - The second step is a Code step that extracts the date we need from the  JSON in the webhook, in particular, the approver's email address.
 - The third step sends an email to the approver.

+Create a new Zap and name it something like 'Send review email'.

 ### Catch the webhook